Non-relativistic quantum particles interacting with pseudoharmonic-type potential under flux field in a topological defect geometry: Introduction

 Our universe went through a phase transition process in the primordial era.
 This transition in phase was associated with the decoupling of the fundamental interactions which resulted in symmetry breaking.
 With the breaking of symmetry, weird geometrical forms are expected to come into existence.
 Consequently, such topological defects \cite{defects} are supposed to be observed in the universe in the form of exotic cosmological objects.
-Some of them may be listed as the domain wall \cite{domain}, cosmic string \cite{string1, string2, string3}, global monopole \cite{monopole}, etc. In practice, these objects are yet to be observed, so they can still be considered hypothetical objects, instead of reality.
-But some of them are so obvious that they are expected to be observed in near future.
+Some of them may be listed as the domain walls \cite{domain}, cosmic strings \cite{string1, string2, string3}, global monopoles \cite{monopole}, etc. In practice, these objects are yet to be observed, so they can still be considered hypothetical objects.
 Out of the probable candidates, the global monopole is the most promising one that is expected to be observed; hence, a lot of research has been dedicated to it in recent years \cite{gm2, gm3, gm4, gm5, gm6, gm7, qm1}.
-In addition, exact solutions of the KG-equation have been extensively investigated in the background of global monopole \cite{gm8, gm9, gm10, gm11, gm12, gm14, gm15, def2, def3}.
+In addition, exact solutions of the Klein-Gordon (KG) equation have been extensively investigated in the background of global monopole \cite{gm8, gm9, gm10, gm11, gm12, gm14, gm15, def2, def3}.